MHickey2/Where-Evil-Dwells/README.md

 The Introduction to the Game shows the Banner for the game and an invite to start the game, initially asking whether the user wants to play the game.

+The player can choose to see the instructions for the game, but prompts will help the player at evey step of the game.

+The intro to the game is displayed to the player

  #### [Return to Table of Contents](#toc)
 ----